Anderson-Lab/ComplementaryDomainPrioritization/README.md

 # ComplementaryDomainPrioritization
-Complementary Domain Prioritization and Filtering Demonstrated on Proteogenomic Datasets
+Complementary Domain Prioritization and Filtering Demonstrated on Proteogenomic Data

 Please see the [Wiki][1] for installation and usage instructions.